Never doubt that a small group of thoughtful, committed citizens can change the world. Indeed, it is the only thing that ever has. – Margaret Meade

 Peggy Lillis Foundation is building a nationwide CDI awareness movement by educating the public, empowering advocates and shaping policy, and we want you to join us.

-- In September 2013, the Centers for Disease Control and Prevention designated CDIs as an urgent public health threat requiring “aggressive action”
+- In 2019, the Centers for Disease Control and Prevention again designated CDIs as an urgent public health threat requiring “aggressive action”

 - 475,000 Americans incur a CDI each year averaging one new infection every minute